talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 ## getDashboardStatistics

-> \TalonOne\Client\Model\InlineResponse20016 getDashboardStatistics($loyaltyProgramId, $rangeStart, $rangeEnd, $subledgerId)
+> \TalonOne\Client\Model\InlineResponse20018 getDashboardStatistics($loyaltyProgramId, $rangeStart, $rangeEnd, $subledgerId)

 Get statistics for loyalty dashboard

-Retrieve the statistics displayed on the specified loyalty program's dashboard, such as the total active points, pending points, spent points, and expired points.  **Important:** The returned data does not include the current day.
-All statistics are updated daily at 11:59 PM in the loyalty program time zone.
+Retrieve the statistics displayed on the specified loyalty program's dashboard, such as the total active points, pending points, spent points, and expired points.  > [!important] The returned data does not include the current day.
+All statistics > are updated daily at 11:59 PM in the loyalty program time zone.

 ### Example